 - Flax flowers quickly and handles dry, hot conditions with ease.
 Expect them to reseed for years of color!

-- Moss Rose Portulaca creates a carpet of color that doesn’t flinch at hot, droughty conditions.
+- Moss Rose Portulaca creates a carpet of color that doesn't flinch at heat and drought.
 Expect these practically care-free flowers to reseed too.

-- Nasturtiums, which I affectionately call “nasties” (partly because one of our warehouse managers couldn’t pronounce “nasturtium”), have not only lovely blooms, but also gorgeous foliage.
-But don’t let the nickname fool you, they add a nice peppery kick and wonderful color to salads.
+- Nasturtiums, which I affectionately call "nasties" (partly because one of our warehouse managers couldn't pronounce "nasturtium"), have not only lovely blooms, but also gorgeous foliage.
+But don't let the nickname fool you; the edible flowers and leaves add a nice peppery kick and wonderful color to salads.

 - Poppies are so easy to grow; just scatter seeds!
-With so many shapes and sizes, it’s easy to fall in love with them.
-They’re drought tolerant, too!
-The color of ‘Mikado’ is really eye catching and ‘Lauren’s Grape’ is a dramatic purple!
+With so many shapes and sizes, it's easy to fall in love with them, and they're drought tolerant, too!
+The color of 'Mikado' is really eye catching and the huge blossom of 'Lauren's Grape' is a dramatic purple!